WordPress and technical operations

 1

-Accountable delivery team
+Accountable delivery lead

 How an engagement runs